amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 '''
 ```

-### Argument Groups
+## Expression Groups

 The non-rest versions of multi-value parameters require some kind of delimiting
 syntax to contain the applicable sub-expressions.
-For the tagged-type parameters we've seen
+For the tagged-type parameters we have seen
 so far, you _could_ use `:values` or some other macro to produce the stream, but that doesn't
 work for [tagless types](#tagless-and-fixed-width-types).
 The preferred syntax, supporting all argument types, is a special delimiting form
-called an _argument group_.
+called an _expression group_.
 Here is a macro to illustrate:

 ```ion
 (macro prices